Former Ohio State running back gets probation for assault

 A message seeking comment was left Tuesday for his attorney.

-The athlete from Alliance was accused of hitting his girlfriend in the head and face at her apartment.
+The athlete from Alliance, Ohio, was accused of repeatedly hitting the woman in the head and face at her apartment.

-He was dismissed from Ohio State's football program for violating team rules.
-He had been expected to compete for a starting position for the Buckeyes.
+The fifth-year senior was dismissed from Ohio State's football program before the season for violating team rules.

 ---